-What is SEO for Financial Advisors (and Why Does it Matter)?
+What is SEO (and Why Should Financial Advisors Care)?

-Think of SEO as a digital referral system.
+Think of SEO for Financial Advisors as a digital referral system.
 Just like a client wouldn’t recommend an Advisor they don’t trust, Google won’t “refer” someone to a site it doesn’t see as credible, relevant, and authoritative.

 SEO helps you to: